An English Teen, Circumcised in the USA

 It struck me then that we WERE home and I never really looked back.

-Okay, the grass wasn't really proper grass – not like in England - and the red fire ants were minor demons, but other than THAT it had become where we belonged.
+Okay, the grass wasn't really proper grass – not like in England - and the red fire ants were bloody demons, but other than that, Atlanta had become where we belonged.

 * * *